Vendor Consolidation Savings

-Ramp Metric
+Ramp metric

 Vendor Consolidation Savings = Pre-Consolidation Category Spend − Post-Consolidation Category Spend